Nashat Akram: Al-Shorta

-In 2000, at age of 16, Nashat Akram transferred to Al-Shorta and made it into their first team, and from the first sight the analysts believed that Iraq would produce one of the most promising players in Asia.
+In 2000, aged 16, Nashat Akram transferred to Al-Shorta and made it into their first team, and from the first sight the analysts believed that Iraq would produce one of the most promising players in Asia.
 In 2001, he was loaned out to Al-Zawraa for their matches in the Asian Club Championship.
-In 2002, he became a regular starter with his team leading them to win the Iraqi Elite Cup and reaching the Iraq FA Cup final; unfortunately for the young star, they finished 2nd.
+In 2002, he became a regular starter with his team leading them to win the Umm al-Ma'arik Championship (later known as the Baghdad Championship) and reaching the Iraq FA Cup final; unfortunately for the young star, they finished 2nd.
 After his great performance with Al-Shorta, Nashat Akram was called up to the Iraq Youth Team and later nominated for Asian Young Footballer of the Year.
 Nashat's Al Shorta finished third on 2 of the 3 season he spent at the club, and were leading the league in his final season before it was cancelled due to war.